siongui/userpages/content/articles/2018/10/27/auto-detect-and-convert-html-encoding-to-utf8-in-go%en.rst

 .. show_github_file:: siongui userpages content/code/go/utf8-encoding/url.go

 Note that *resp.Body* stream cannot be read twice, so it is read into bytes first and used later for detection and conversion.
+See [4]_ for more details.

 Usage of the above code: